 That’s like being able to generate miles for 1.3 cents each (since you’re generating 86,250 miles for $1,125), while being able to consolidate miles into a single account.

-Earning miles for 1.3 cents is a solid price, and is competitive with the cost at which LifeMiles ordinarily sells miles.
+Earning miles for 1.3 cents is a solid price, and is competitive with the cost at which LifeMiles ordinarily sells miles (though LifeMiles has a better promotion on buying miles, valid through December 2).
 This is a good deal, and is not only useful if you’re looking to consolidate miles into a single account, but can also be useful as a method for generating miles.

 Make sure you use the right credit card

 The real cost potentially gets even lower.
 If you take advantage of this, keep in mind that LifeMiles processes mileage transactions directly, meaning that this would qualify as airfare spending.
-Therefore you’ll want to consider using one of the below cards for your purchase, since they offer the following bonus miles for airfare spending.
+Therefore you’ll want to consider using one of the below cards for your purchase, since they offer bonus points for airfare spending.

 For example, if you’re earning 5x points per dollar spent, and you value those points at 1.7 cents each (as I do), that’s like a further 8.5% return.
 That essentially makes the cost per purchased mile ~1.19 cents.